Wizard staff

 Wizard staff (also known as wisest wizard or wizard sticks or wizard) is a drinking game in which players play individually in an attempt to consume more beer than their opponents.
 As a player drinks, their current can of beer is taped to the top of their previous cans before being opened.
 It is then opened and consumed from the top of the staff, making the task more difficult as more beers are consumed, not only because of increased inebriation, but also because it simply becomes more physically challenging as the staff becomes taller.

-Once a staff is taller than its owner, that person has reached wizard status.
-At the end of the night, whoever has the longest staff or in other words, has consumed the most beer, may be declared the "wisest wizard".
+Once a staff is taller than its owner, that person has reached "wizard status".
+At the end of the game, whichever player has the longest staff may be declared the "wisest wizard".

 Gameplay

 After consuming a can, the player levels up and another can is duct taped on top of the first one.
-Each can consumed counts as one level, so upon finishing the first beer, the player becomes a Level 1 wizard (although, until the staff reaches their height, they are really classified as a wizard in training).
-At the beginning of the game, players decide on an interval to fight bosses (usually every 5 levels).
-These bosses are shots of hard liquor that are named after the liquor.
+Each can consumed counts as one level, so upon finishing the first beer, the player becomes a Level 1 wizard (although, until the staff reaches their height, they are still classified as a "wizard in training").

+At the beginning of the game, players decide on an interval to fight bosses, usually every five levels.
+These "bosses" are shots of hard liquor that are named after the liquor.
 For example, Boss Daniel's would be a shot of Jack Daniel's whiskey.
 Taking these shots is required to advance to the next level.
-The idea is to have multiple brands of hard liquor so that you can fight a different boss at each interval.
+The idea is to have multiple brands of hard liquor so that a different boss can be fought at each interval.